SuperOfficeDocs/superoffice-docs/docs/en/diary/learn/screen/index.md

 * A calendar showing follow-ups allocated to a particular time or date.
 * A section tab area, containing the [activities list][6] and the [sales list][7].

-At the bottom left of the calendar is a field for selecting a [time zone][12], if time zones have been enabled in SuperOffice Settings and maintenance.
+At the lower left of the calendar is a field for selecting a [time zone][12], if time zones have been enabled in SuperOffice Settings and maintenance.

 ## Tabs in the Diary screen